-(a) determine appropriate operating procedures and terms of reference for the ongoing operation of the Committee;

-(b) determine the format of position questionnaires, job descriptions/job specifications to be used within the Job Evaluation Plan;

-(c) develop and implement a fast track arbitration process to expedite disputes within the JJEC regarding job ratings; and

-(d) ensure the ongoing maintenance of the Plan.
+- (a) determine appropriate operating procedures and terms of reference for the ongoing operation of the Committee; - (b) determine the format of position questionnaires, job descriptions/job specifications to be used within the Job Evaluation Plan; - (c) develop and implement a fast track arbitration process to expedite disputes within the JJEC regarding job ratings; and - (d) ensure the ongoing maintenance of the Plan. - (e) Both Parties agree that at least fifty percent (50%) of their representation on the Committee will be female.